-5. Miscellaneous appeal applications will usually be given a return date 28 days after the date on which they are filed.
+5. Development appeal applications will usually be given a return date 28 days after the date on which they are filed.
 The first directions hearing will usually be before the Registrar.
-Miscellaneous appeal applications are to be served within 7 days of filing.
+Development appeal applications are to be served within 7 days of filing.

-Note: Parties may request from the Registry an earlier return date provided that they are able to serve the miscellaneous appeal application as filed at least 21 days before the return date.
+Note: Parties may request from the Registry an earlier return date provided that they are able to serve the development appeal application as filed at least 21 days before the return date.
 Parties may otherwise file and serve a notice of motion for expedition of the proceedings if appropriate.
 Applications to extend the period for the return of the proceedings before the Registrar may be granted if the applicant demonstrates that service cannot be achieved within the time required.
-The Registrar may also extend the period if circumstances, such as public
+The Registrar may also extend the period if circumstances, such as public holidays, make it appropriate that a longer period be allowed for parties to take the action required by this practice note before or by the return of the proceedings.